secretGeek/til/writing/amateur_mistakes.md

    * even numbers are aligned to the left of the block

 ## Content

  * no spelling errors
  * consistent punctuation -- see [the punctuation guide](https://www.thepunctuationguide.com/)
    * in particular, apostrophes, single-quotes and double-quotes: smart not straight.
+   * consistent use of dash, En dash and Em dash.
  * consistent use of terminology
  * ensure typographic characters other than regular English letters are printed correctly. e.g. &eacute; (So many different ways these can fail)
  * fonts for body content should be Serif fonts